 All of the patterns on your site say Copyright.
 What does that mean?
 All of our patterns and directions are original.
 Although the “concepts” cannot be copyrighted… hey, who would own the copyright on a doll or a coaster, BUT, the patterns, directions, PDFs, and photos ARE copyrighted.
 In a nutshell, nothing from our website can be copied without our permission.

 We do give permission for people to copy patterns and directions for their own use.
 We do give permission for people to use one or two of our photos online if there is a direct link back to us.
-Our photos, directions and PDFs should NEVER be downloaded directly to your site or altered in any way.
-(You do have permission to download one or two photos from an article to share on Facebook, Pinterest or your blog as long as you give a link directly back to Wee Folk Art.)
+Our directions and PDFs should NEVER be downloaded directly to your site.
+You do have permission to download one or two photos from an article to share on Facebook, Pinterest or your blog as long as you give a link directly back to Wee Folk Art and the photos are not cropped to remove our logo.
 If you wish to use our materials in another manner, please email us for permission at email@example.com .